vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   done in a given week, and it makes sense to do more or less depending on my mood and time availability.

-In April 2024, I am reasonably on top of all the cadence categories other than the last two (and not coincidentally, the last two categories mainly fall under personal projects).
+In April 2024, I was reasonably on top of all the cadence categories other than the last two (and not coincidentally, the last two categories mainly fall under personal projects).
 By October 2024, I had wrapped up several of the one-time projects that had been looming